motopress/getwid/readme.txt

 = 1.7.2, Jul 29 2021 =
 * Improved compatibility with WordPress 5.8.
 * Added the ability to use post template parts and ACF template parts in the Query Loop Block.

-= 1.7.1, Jul 02 2021 =
-* New feature: Custom Field Filter.
-It allows you to extend the post filtering possibilities for the Custom post type, Post slider, and Post carousel blocks, e.g. use post filters sourced from third-party plugins like WooCommerce.

 --------